KamilMilewski/km-forum/README.md

     "An Internet forum, or message board, is an online discussion site where people can hold conversations in the form of posted messages."

+## Features

+* Markdown formating for posts.
+* Code blocks with syntax highlighting.
+* Custom user avatars with [Gravatar](http://en.gravatar.com/) as a default.
+* Responsivness to mobile devices.

 ## Getting started